kunalj101/python_intro_hackathon/chapter2.md

 *** =instructions

-- Use len() function to store the length of string
+- Use the len() function to store the length of string
 - Use start and end index to access the required characters, e.g. str[0:3] to return first three characters of string str
-- '+' operator is used to combine two strings
+- '+' operator is used to concatenate (combine) two strings